Q. Why is this merger happening?

 Q. Will my automatic transfers, automatic loan payments, and direct deposits continue to work?

 A. Yes, however CNB’s routing number will expire after one year from conversion and, if you do not change the routing number on those automatic transfers, etc. before the one year, there could be an interruption in those transactions.
-We suggest changing the routing number as soon as possible, after conversion is completed on August 17, 2020, to minimize the risk of interruptions later.
+We suggest changing the routing number as soon as possible, after the system conversion is completed on August 17, 2020, to minimize the risk of interruptions later.

 Q. Will my account number(s) change?